 If you are still struggling to get the lenses in, measure your current lens from top to bottom and across and compare it to the new ones.
 Don't overlay them as the angles make this inaccurate.

 Email or call The Sunglass Fix to get your exact dimensions to ensure we didn't make a mistake.
-If the lenses are close to your originals in shape and size then please follow directions below.
+If the lenses are close to your originals in shape and size then please follow directions above.
 If the lenses are not within 1 mm then stop and contact The Sunglass Fix.
 It's possible a different model came out in your area or you have a different design than we stock.

 If you are still struggling to remove or get the lenses in please contact us.
 We'll help!!
 Thanks